 Take a look at these surprising and interesting facts about the toucan, and you may learn something you didn’t know before!

-▪ Thankfully toucans are not being as affected by rainforest destruction as other animals.
-They have been listed at being “least of concern” by conservationists.
-Their home is still in danger, despite no efforts needed to protect toucans specifically.
-It is advised to avoid buying rainforest wood and take other preventative measures to protect the habitat of toucans.
+Their home is still in danger, despite the fact that no measures are required to protect toucans specifically.
+It is advised to avoid buying rainforest wood and to take other preventative measures to protect the habitat of toucans.

 Toucans use their beak to peel and eat different kinds of fruit, which happens to be the kind of food they eat most often.
 Sometimes toucans will choose to snack on insects, frogs, and reptiles, or the eggs of other birds.

 Toucans get most of their water from the fruit they eat, so they don’t need too much.
 Fruit is very high in moisture and water content, and since this makes up most of the toucan’s diet, water by itself is not vital.

 You can’t talk about the toucan without mentioning that infamous beak.
 The toucan’s beak is the most remarkable and notable aspect of their appearance.
 Measuring about 8 inches long, the beak of a toucan makes up 1/3 of the bird’s total length.

 It may look pretty big, but thankfully for the toucan their beaks are not too heavy.
 It is composed of protein keratin, which makes it much lighter than you would think just by looking.